ElkaRavenwood/PrescriptionTracker/README.md

 Have fun!

 ## Notes on Testing
-For the purposes of [a patient] contacting the company owners, an email was created.
+For the purposes of [a patient] contacting the pharmacies, an email was created.
 The email credentials are below:

 Username: